DMOJ/docs/docs/site/ssl_content_proxy.md

+# SSL Proxying for User Content

 User-generated content (e.g., comments) poses a threat to site security, and can cause mixed-content warnings.
 If your site is served over HTTPS, this may be suboptimal - routing user content through a secure server can help.

-The DMOJ site provides support for this through the [Github Camo](https://github.com/atmos/camo) project, which requires CoffeeScript to be installed (`apt-get install coffeescript`).
+The DMOJ site provides support for this through the [Github Camo](https://github.com/atmos/camo) project, which requires CoffeeScript to be installed (`apt install coffeescript`).

+!!! danger
+    Setting up Camo on the same server as your site can leave you open to attacks, even if you are set up behind Cloudflare: a malicious user can link an image to their domain, have Camo access it, and then view their server logs to see the requesting
+    IP (allowing them to attack you behind e.g. Cloudflare).

+    If this is important in your scenario, consider running Camo on a separate server.

-# Installing Camo to /code
+## Installing Camo to /code

 ```shell
 $ cd /code